Kate Kane: Miscellaneous

-Batwoman appears in the Injustice: Gods Among Us prequel comic as a member of Batman's Insurgency who is married to Renee Montoya, who later dies after overdosing on enhancement pills.
+Batwoman appears in the Injustice: Gods Among Us prequel comic as a member of Batman's Insurgency and wife of Renee Montoya.
 After losing her teammate Huntress to Wonder Woman, Batwoman develops a grudge against the latter and eventually attempts to seek revenge, but ultimately spares her to prove herself as the better person between them.
 Sometime later, Batwoman sacrifices herself to distract Superman and buy time for an alternate universe Justice League to return to their world.